 The X3 xDrive30e has been described as the stop-gap between their current fuel powered offering and all electric vehicles waiting to be produced by the German manufacturer BMW.
 As the latest Sports Activity Vehicle (SAV) in the series, the BMW X3 xDrive 30e boasts the newest lithium-ion battery technology carefully placed under the rear seat to maximise on internal space.
 Paired with a 4-cylinder petrol engine BMW TwinPower Turbo Technology and an electric motor, the hybrid model will provide motorists with a 0 to 62 mph in just 6.5 seconds.

-The X3 model will offer a range of power sources including a conventional combustion engine, the latest hybrid system and by 2020 a fully electric model.
+The X3 model will offer a range of power sources including a conventional combustion engine, the latest hybrid system and in 2020 a fully electric model became available.
 It is the first in the BMW series to feature three alternative types and hopefully won’t be the last for the automaker as they gear up to produce at least 25 electric models by 2025.

 Along with plans to continue to support charging accessibility, the manufacturer announced more plans to aid the charging movement by introducing their e Prototype.
 The latest in electric, the model is set to move into production at the end of 2019 and have a range of more than 120 miles and fast charging capabilities of 80% range in 30 minutes.